 We are committed to maintaining your privacy and for managing the car park service.
 Our parking services are managed on behalf of the council by our partner Saba and so we share the data control with Saba.
 Please see their .

 Privacy notice for the issuing of excess charge notices (car park fines)

 When you obtain a ticket from the machine we ask for your vehicle registration number to help us with the enforcement of the car park.
-Only when our partner, Indigo, issue excess charge notices do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park excess charge notice (fine).
+Only when our partner, Saba, issue excess charge notices do they take the details of the vehicle including images and the vehicle registration number so that we can process your car park excess charge notice (fine).

 We may also use personal data in correspondence when you contact us.
 This personal information may be passed to companies we work with such as the DVLA who will provide us with the details of the registered keeper of the vehicle, to CAPITA who will take payments and debt recovery companies and the Police.